Deploy an Example Stack ¶

 This example uses self-signed certificates that will have to be accepted in your browser or added to your keystore.

-With the appropriate port-forward in place, you can access the products at these defaults.
+With the ingresses in place, you can access the products at these URLs:

 - Username: administrator